gootara-org/ios-image-util/README.md

 This means generating process can be automated by using command line options with no gui.

 The XML property file is supported.
-You can store properties to the XML file and load it next time.
+You can store properties to the XML file and load it on next execution.
 How to load XML - use menu or drop to the upper half of window or command-line options.
-Other command-line options are stronger than XML property file.
+Individual command-line options are stronger than XML property file.

 Moreover, from Ver 2.0, restore last settings at the next startup.
 Settings can clear or reset by using command-line options.